Skiroll5/ade8-syntax-highlighting-vscode/README.md

 > **_NOTE:_**   If VS Code doesn't automatically recognize the language by the file extension select it manually from the bottom bar.

+run `vsce package` to package the extension after an edit.